mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void HitEffect(int hitDirection, double damage)

 Allows you to make things happen whenever this NPC is hit, such as creating dust or gores.

+### public virtual bool PreNPCLoot(NPC npc)

+Allows you to determine whether or not this NPC will drop anything at all.
+Return false to stop the NPC from dropping anything.
+Returns true by default.

+### public virtual void NPCLoot(NPC npc)

+Allows you to make things happen when this NPC dies (for example, dropping items).

+### public virtual void BossLoot(ref string name, ref int potionType)

+Allows you to customize what happens when this boss dies, such as which name is displayed in the defeat message and what type of potion it drops.